xingzhou/containercafe/README.md

 Alternatively, use `builddocker.sh` to build a docker container named hijack, and use `rundocker.sh` to start the container with the right -v and -p options.

-###NOTE: All default config options are defined in the Dockerfile, and can be overridden using the docker -e option on startup.
+**NOTE**: All default config options are defined in the Dockerfile, and can be overridden using the docker -e option on startup.

-###NOTE: If running standalone, i.e., using file auth, be mindful of where creds.json should be placed.
+**NOTE**: If running standalone, i.e., using file auth, be mindful of where creds.json should be placed.
 See comments in Step 2 above.

 ## Step 3: Setup client headers to execute HTTP requests
 Your request must carry these the specified HTTP headers,otherwise File